jalavery/jalavery/README.md

 ### Hi there 👋  I'm Jessica

-🔭  I’m currently working on a DrPH in biostatistics
+🔭  I’m currently working on a DrPH in biostatistics while working as a Resarch Biostatistician

 🤔  My GitHub repos are a mix of schoolwork and other dabblings from learning Git & R